Using Weather and Climate Data¶

 [variable shorthand]_[frequency]_[model name]_[experiment]_[run]_[timeframe].nc

-most commonly encountered variable shorthands:
+some commonly encountered variable shorthands:

 tas= temperature; “[air] temperature at surface,” which is different from “surface temperature” (the temperature of the ground) or temperature at other heights.
 Sometimes also listed as